Quintessence like behavior of symmetric teleparallel dark energy: Linear and nonlinear model: Introduction

 \section{Introduction}

-As our Universe is in a state of accelerating expansion behavior according to several observational data, especially from type Ia Supernova (SNIa) \cite {Riess, Perlmutter}, Cosmic Microwave Background (CMB) \cite{R.R., Z.Y.}, Wilkinson Microwave Anisotropy Probe (WMAP) results \cite{C.L., D.N.}, Large-Scale Structures (LSS) \cite{T.Koivisto, S.F.}, and Baryonic Acoustic Oscillations (BAO) \cite{D.J., W.J.}.
+As our Universe is in a state of accelerating expansion behavior according to several observational data, especially from type Ia Supernova (SNIa) (Riess et al. 1998; Perlmutter et al. 1999), Cosmic Microwave Background (CMB) (Caldwell et al. (2004); Huang et al. (2006), Wilkinson Microwave Anisotropy Probe (WMAP) results (Bennett et al. 2003; Spergel et al. 2003), Large-Scale Structures (LSS) (Koivisto and Mota 2006), and Baryonic Acoustic Oscillations (BAO) (Eisenstein et al. 2005; Percival at el.
+2005).
 So really, we are asking for the help of several theories to intervene in order to explain the phenomenon of the observed accelerated expansion.
 In General Relativity (GR) this phenomenon is explained as the presence of an unknown form of energy that is behind a very strong negative pressure called Dark Energy (DE), so to know more one has to predict the fundamental nature of this DE component.
 In the literature, there are many DE models that can be distinguished by the Equation of State (EoS) parameter $\omega =\frac{p}{\rho }$, where $\rho $ and $p$ represent the cosmic energy density and isotropic pressure, respectively.
 Recent cosmological data from SNIa and WMAP indicate that the present value of the EoS parameter is $\omega _{0}=-1.084\pm 0.063$ and $ \omega _{0}=-1.073\pm _{0.089}^{0.090}$, respectively.
 The cosmological constant $\Lambda $ in GR replaces the prediction of DE and is always given by an EoS parameter value $\omega _{\Lambda }=-1$.
-In other words, there is no compatibility between this cosmological constant value that acquired by the quantum gravity model and the value obtained by observation \cite{S.W.}.
+In other words, there is no compatibility between this cosmological constant value that acquired by the quantum gravity model and the value obtained by observation (Weinberg 1989).
 This phenomenon is called the cosmological constant problem.
 Since the evolution of the two is so different, i.e. between the matter density and DE density, they have almost the same order of magnitude, which this observed coincidence between the densities is called the cosmic coincidence problem.
 Among many interesting models of DE, there is a very important one called quintessence DE which focuses on the scalar field in the $\omega $ range $ -1<\omega <-\frac{1}{3}$.
-In parallel with the quintessence idea, the DE density decreases with the fourth dimension called cosmic time \cite{RP, LX} .
+In parallel with the quintessence idea, the DE density decreases with the fourth dimension called cosmic time (Ratra and Peebles 1998; Xu et al. 2011) .
 Moreover, it is still very sensitive to predict exactly what DE nature?, another proposition called phantom energy which is determined by the value $ \omega <-1$ which remains the core of the unknown for all researchers now, rather behaving strangely.
-However, when we say phantom energy, the DE density increases with cosmic time, which implies the existence of problems preventing our scientific research path and decelerating our speed to understand our Universe, here we are talking about the finite-time future singularity \cite{KI, DB}.
+However, when we say phantom energy, the DE density increases with cosmic time, which implies the existence of problems preventing our scientific research path and decelerating our speed to understand our Universe, here we are talking about the finite-time future singularity (Caldwell et al. 2003; Barrow 2004).
 Thus, from the above discussion, the observational value of the EoS parameter favours the phantom and quintessence DE models.